-A delicious 1 pot pasta made with whole wheat pasta and cherry tomatoes.
+A delicious 1 pot pasta with cherry tomatoes made with whole wheat pasta.
 This 1 pot dish is so fast and easy to throw together, it’s done in 15 minutes and ready to serve.
 The whole family will love it!

 I’ve been wanting to a try a one pot pasta for ages now.
 What’s not to love?
 Throw everything in one pot and tada!
 And I have to say, yes it is that simple!
 A little bit of stirring and after just a few minutes, dinner is served!

 I will say, this is a very mild flavored pasta.
 We prefer our pasta to be pretty bold and flavorful around here but this was a nice change.
 I would however serve this as a side dish, maybe with a big salad and some protein on the side.
 It was great reheated for lunches and I will definitely make this again, although next time I will experiment with canned tomatoes since my cherry tomatoes are almost gone now.
 That being said, if you’re using fresh tomatoes you must use one that does not have a tough skin.
 The skins were hardly noticeable in this pasta but I can see how they wouldn’t be too pleasant if using tomatoes with a thicker skin.

 As you’ll notice in the recipe, I used a 100% whole wheat pasta and I also used spaghettini instead of regular spaghetti.
 We just prefer the thinner noodles, especially when they’re whole wheat.
 I prefer the shorter cooking time too 😉 You can of course use spaghetti if you choose, just be aware the cooking time may be different, and you may need to add a splash of water or more veggie stock if needed.

 - 4 cups cherry tomatoes or any other tomatoes with a thin skin, halved or quartered depending on size

 - 2 tablespoons olive oil